ECKERROBERTSART: CREATING A SIGNPOST FOR ‘COMING BETTER TIMES’

 In late 2019, Jamie Roberts, an established digital artist with many Black and White, as well as color, renderings available through Displate, among others, met Ecker.
 And she soon unlocked a never-before-seen treasure-trove of original early 1970s Black and White India Ink drawings sprung from his eclectic mind (and once steady hand now tempered by two strokes and a successful fight with Stage 2 colon cancer.)

-With many of his early drawings completed while in military service near the Korean DMZ water-damaged when transported by a cargo ship heading stateside in 1971, he continued, undaunted, through that decade to draw when time permitted, drawing the attention of Nick Ludington, Editor of Art News magazine along the way.
+With many of his early drawings completed while in military service near the Korean DMZ water-damaged when transported by a cargo ship heading stateside in 1971, he continued, undaunted, through that decade to draw when time permitted.

 Fast-forwarding to today, Ecker opened up his worn and brittle faux-leather portfolio bag for Roberts to view after she had seen one of his framed and matted B&W drawings, a Unicorn.
 Soon, she began to create a dazzling color-dripped collection of what she calls “Retro- Doodles,” on the surface seemingly about nothing, first capturing the angst of the anti-war, Watergate tension of America for ten years beginning in 1970, yet conveying, again, “something in the air” -- finishing what Ecker started in the solitary confines of his black and white artistic world.